Modern Slavery Statement

 Abacus has a limited supply chain: third parties are used to provide hosting services, based in the UK and US, and in addition, some development work is outsourced to a third party provider in Serbia.
 Most of what we sell to our clients is based on development work that we have undertaken in-house by our staff, supported and sold by the UK teams.

-Abacus has undertaken a risk assessment to identify areas which may be of higher risk for modern slavery.
+Abacus has undertaken a risk assessment to identify areas which may be at a higher risk for modern slavery.
 Under this, we have identified the following factors which we believe make the risk of modern slavery in our organisation or supply chain very low.

-- Staff knowledge and resource: our staff are highly skilled in the fields of software development, product knowledge and project management and we only recruit staff who have the skillsets which matche our requirements.
+- Staff knowledge and resource: our staff are highly skilled in the fields of software development, product knowledge and project management and we only recruit staff who have the skillsets which match our requirements.
 All staff are paid considerably above the minimum wage requirement, and we actively invest in training and developing our staff, including using apprentices where possible.

 - Geographical markets: we operate out of the UK and most of our customers are UK-based, where there is greater legislation and awareness of the risks of modern slavery and human trafficking.